Do Go On - 425 - The WWI Christmas Truce

 Instead, they promoted the idea of a Nazi Christmas.

-Have yourselves!
+Have yourselves.

-LAUGHTER I might not finish that.
+I might not finish that.

-of celebrations.
+were at the centre of celebrations.

-This is a really weirdnessy bit of shit.
+This is a really weird nativity scene.

 People have been talking about killing you for years.

-The fairies on top of Christmas trees were also replaced with swastikers.
+The fairies on top of Christmas trees

-Oh, that's cool.
+Oh, that's beautiful.

-Meanwhile, over in America, the National World War II museum recalls fewer men at home resulted in fewer men available
+fewer men at home resulted in fewer men available

 to dress up and play Santa Claus.

-Women served as substitute centers at sectors
+Women served as substitute Santas

-fifth avenue in New York City.
+at Sax's Fifth Avenue in New York City.

-So even they went to women next.
+See, Dave, even they went to women next

-And not very skinny 19 year old boys.
+and not very skinny 19-year-old boys.

-I don't know if you know a lot about the war, Jess,
+I don't know a lot about the war, Jess, but they were the one's most busy.

-In 1950, the miracle of Christmas occurred.
+The Miracle of Christmas occurred.

 Why are you making that face, Jess?